A London Chinese New Year Chinatown Parade.

 “China is in the heart, Jack.”Egg Shen, Big Trouble in Little China

-I hear it first.
+I heard it first.
 Bright notes fill the dull frigid air.
 Like the rolling roar of thunder or possibly of dragons, the sound reaches me first before I see.
 There’s no sign yet of the parade.
 People perk up and watch the road intently.
 Marshals urgently wave people back.
 Wouldn’t be good to get eaten by the dragons.
 I hope they’ve been fed…

 And then it’s all over.
 The dragons are gone with the fading of the drums.
 The streets are drained of colour and grey again.
 A cold wind whips around playfully.
 “China is in the heart, jack.”
 For a little while, China is in mine too.